Univeracity/limitlesslibrary/docs/PROTOCOL.md

 compatibility surface; private ranking, identity persistence, policy evaluation, service storage, and deployment records are not.

-Current result `1.4` exact-artifact selections carry a query-free HTTPS URI, one-use `Limitless-Capability` header value, exact positive byte length, and the closed `limitless.exact-file-bundle/1.0` format/media-type pair inside the signed selection.
+Current result `1.5` exact-artifact selections carry a query-free HTTPS URI, exact positive byte length, the closed `limitless.exact-file-bundle/1.0` format/media-type pair, and one explicit delivery lane inside the signed selection.
+Public-edge objects are immutable and credential-free; protected objects carry one-use `Limitless-Capability` header authority.
 Artifact bytes do not cross MCP or the JSON query response.
 The continuation streams at most 64 MiB into an unpublished owner-only temporary file, verifies the signed/declared/received length and digest, and publishes without overwrite.
 Receiver installation remains separate.
-A client must not infer this descriptor for older results; historical `1.3` artifacts remain opaque and use their legacy bounded staging path.
+A client must not infer current descriptors for older results; historical generations remain bounded by their own signed contracts.

 Signed submission intent `1.2` establishes where that descriptor must originate.
 Its artifact content object binds the same closed bundle